andywhite37/redhawk/README.md

     // return a new value (which will be converted to a Promise) return "another value";

-    // or return a promise
+    // Or return a promise
     return Promise.fulfilled("another value");
     return Promise.rejected("some error message");

-    // or throw any object (which will be converted to a rejected promise) throw new Error("some error");
+    // Or throw any object (which will be converted to a rejected promise) throw new Error("some error");
   }, function(reason) {
     // Handle the reason - access the rejection/thrown object using `reason.value`
     trace('Something went wrong: ${reason.value}');

-    // Return a new promise or value return Promise.fulfilled("new value");
+    // Return a new promise or value to send to the next chained handler return Promise.fulfilled("new value");

     // If the onRejection function is not provided, any rejections from